ServerHubOrg/serverhub-mvc/README.md

 ## Latest Update

 Support default page configuration under WebDir directory.
+And fully support for custom 404 pages.

-Original ServerResponse parameter in actions has been replaced with a wrapper SHResponse.
-Auto caching feature has been added to model/view module.
 Detailed update could be found on CHANGELOG.md (English only).

 ## What Can ServerHub Do